Marion Calmer, High School Junior - 1974

 Marion Calmer, 15 inch row corn - 2013

 Marion Calmer, a farmer and inventor from western Illinois, is the CEO of Calmer Corn Heads, Inc. and the founder of Calmer's Ag Research Center, the largest independently funded, farmer-run Ag research center in the United States.
-He is credited with inventing the world's first single chain, narrow row independent corn head for 12-, 15-, 20- and 22-inch rows, along with building the world's largest corn heads.
-As the owner of 13 U.S. patents that have helped revolutionize the Ag industry in America, Marion's top priority is to help other farmers maximize their potential profits.
+He is credited with inventing the world’s first single chain, narrow row corn head for 12- and 15-inch rows, along with building the world’s largest corn heads.
+As the owner of more than a dozen patents that have helped revolutionize the Ag industry in America, Marion’s top priority is to help other farmers maximize their potential profits through research and innovation.
 Throughout the years, he has been named one of agriculture's 25 most influential people, voted as one of the 40 No-Till legends nationwide, received the "Public Image of Agriculture" Award out of 200,000 farmers in the U.S. (1996), along with earning numerous other recognitions, which can be viewed on our Awards and Accolades page.

 Marion's patents, which are utilized in Calmer Corn Heads' state-of-the-art farming technologies, have won numerous No-Till Product of Year Awards and continue to give farmers the edge they need in order to maximize yields and profits

 Marion started his farming operation of 80 acres of corn and 10 gilts in 1975.
 In 1978, he graduated from Black Hawk College – East Campus with an associate degree in applied sciences.
 Throughout his farming career, he has grown corn, soybeans, seed corn, soybean seed, and has run a swine operation.
 As the decedent of a long line of entrepreneurs, Marion was born with the gift of finding solutions to farmers' problems; often, out of necessity.
 With mechanically inclined blood running through his veins, Marion spent thousands of hours modifying and inventing farm machinery that would one day change how farmers around the world plant and harvest corn crops.
 Throughout Marion's career, he has gone from conventional tillage to no-till, adopted the use of bio-technology, and has gone from growing corn and soybeans in 40-inch rows to growing both crops in 15-inch rows.